goodviber/wizard_steps/README.md

 You create a module to wrap the multi step form.
 Inside this module, create a new wizard which derives from WizardSteps::Base, and register the steps you plan on using in the correct order.

-The private method, `do_complete`, is what will be called **once the form has been submitted fully, ie when all the steps are complete**, in this example we are creating a User instance in the database.
+The private method, `do_complete`, is what will be called **when the last step has been submitted**, in this example we are creating a User instance in the database.
 Note how `@store.data` is accessed.

 In this example, our multi step form is for the User model, so we require various attributes in each step, such as Name, Date Of Birth and Gender, store them, review the answers, and if all is good, we submit.